 Filipino ginger-papaya soup, commonly called tinola, is a refreshingly warm, hearty and healthy dish.
-Traditionally cooked with green papaya, chicken, broth, malunggay, ginger, onions, fish sauce.
+Traditionally cooked with green papaya, chicken, broth, malunggay leaves, ginger, onions, fish sauce.
 Sometimes lemongrass is added for a tangy fresh aromatic taste.
 The ingredients are combined and simmered for a long period of time.
 The dish goes well with fish sauce and a steaming cup of white rice.
-Enjoy this tinola recipe for lunch or dinner.
+Enjoy this chicken tinola recipe for lunch or dinner.
 It’s best served on rainy days or to welcome the chilly weather.

 A Dish With Deep Filipino Roots